penthooose/ADFGVX_cipher_breaker/README.md

 A Python implementation for encrypting, decrypting, and breaking the ADFGVX cipher using hill-climbing and n-gram scoring techniques.

+Related paper: [Breaking the ADFGVX Cipher — From Theory to Practical Cryptanalysis](docs/Breaking_the_ADFGVX_Cipher-From_Theory_to_Practical_Cryptanalysis.pdf) — the accompanying PDF is included in the `docs/` folder and explains the general approach, history, and algorithms of this project.

 ---

 ## Quick Start